While often used in projects for functionality and appearance, glass is also a material that keeps your property and those inside safe.

 The main distinction with this glass is that it inhibits radiant heat in addition to containing the spread of fire and smoke.
 This extra protection is achieved by creating multi-laminates, which incorporate layers of glass and fire-resistant interlayers.

 It’s suitable when local building codes require a fire-resistant assembly to enclose a particular space.
 This might include stairwells and exit corridors that require a 60-plus-minute restraint time.
-Temperature on the non-fire side should not exceed 250° F above the surrounding temperature.
+The temperature on the non-fire side should not exceed 250° F above the surrounding temperature.

 Fire-resistant glass is installed in: